Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective Collapse and Objective Thermalization: Similarities and Differences

-Note that the proposal is also unclear on the role of the environment as indicated by the discussions on spin-echo experiments~\cite{DavidAlbert2000TimeAndChance} where apparent irreversible behavior may be reversed experimentally using macroscopic devices, which should not be possible.
-Hence the proposal does not seem to constitute a complete description of closed system thermalization, which again implies a restriction on the set of observables or states (one restricts to only subsystem observables like decoherence or ETH; see Sec.~\ref{Sec2:Lit_Rev}).
+Note that the role of the environment is unclear and the proposal does not constitute a complete description of closed system thermalization; it implies a restriction on the set of observables or states (see Sec.~\ref{Sec2:Lit_Rev}).
 Further it is not clear why collapse in the position basis would result in the emergence of thermalized ensembles in the energy basis.
-Crucially, it is now well established that the original GRW mechanism fails to properly accommodate identical particles~\cite{Bassi_03_PhyRep}, which further undermines the proposal in Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance}.
-In contrast the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final} in Sec.~\ref{Sec3:OQT}) does not require any of the above restrictions on systems, initial states or observables.
+Crucially, it is now well established that the original GRW mechanism fails to properly accommodate identical particles and leads to energy violations~\cite{Bassi_03_PhyRep}, which further undermines the proposal.
+In contrast, the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final} in Sec.~\ref{Sec3:OQT}) conserves the energy and does not require any of the above restrictions on systems, initial states or observables.